 For guides to some common types of plastic waste recycling, click:

 Often, recycling simply isn't economically viable for authorities and businesses.
 When oil prices are low, it can be cheaper for the plastic industry to make new raw plastic products (e.g., plastic bags and packaging) than to recycle, which poses a major problem economically.

 Another problem is that consumers do not always clean their mixed plastics and sort them as they should.
 This can also lead to reduced recycling rates – even when consumers believe they are doing the right thing.

 The environmental benefits of recycling plastics are clear.
 For example, recycled PET plastic production reduces emissions compared to virgin production by 32%.
 And recent examples have shown that results can be even better.

 But the issue is not always as clear-cut as some people believe.
 Researchers have also made many assumptions.
 Based on the idea that each tonne of recycled plastic can replace one ton of raw, virgin material.

 But this is not always possible.
-Recycling processes cannot always deliver a like-for-like product.
-It very much depends on which plastics we are talking about, and which recycling processes regions use.
+Recycling processes cannot consistently deliver a like-for-like product.
+It very much depends on the types of plastic waste generation we are talking about and which recycling methods regions use.

 Most plastics go through a mechanical recycling process.

 It is clear that of all the options currently commercially available, chemical recycling is usually the best option.
-But to solve the problem of plastic waste – refusing, reducing, and reusing also have to be key parts of the picture.
-To tackle the plastic waste issue, we need to find ways to break our reliance on the product once and for all.
+But to solve the problem of plastic waste and reduce plastic pollution – refusing, reducing, and reusing must also be critical parts of the picture.
+To tackle plastic pollution, we need to find ways to break our reliance on the product once and for all.